Breeding the Natural Way

 Despite a small band of thoroughbred yearlings (12 – 15) entering the market each year, Riverton is renowned for its high percentage of earners.

 Riverton Stud also boards for a few select clients – rates below.

 Breeding the best thoroughbred racehorse athlete is an all-consuming passion!
 Sometimes that gut Irish instinct just kicks in.
 Duncan Barry, owner of Riverton Stud, says “You just know that it will be the perfect mating!”

 Most importantly CONFIRMATION – balance, bone, athleticism and how the individual horse responds – is taken into account.
 Only then are Pedigrees, Nicks and Stallion Match ratings extensively studied.

 Riverton has established an excellent reputation for breeding sound, good value for investment yearlings that train on.
-Our phenominal success on the track speaks for itself.
-We want our investors to get a good ROI.
+Our phenomenal success on the track speaks for itself.
+We want our investors to earn a good ROI.

 The How & Why of Breeding the Natural Way